LWAYVE/ios-sdk/README.md

 The following application background modes for the LWAYVE SDK must be configured:

-- fetch: Allows your application to download content from the network.
 - audio: Allows your application to play audio or stream audio/video using AirPlay.
-- remote-notification: Allows your applications to download content in response to push notifications.

 The following application background modes for the ProxSee SDK must be configured: